 Overview of the Features Tab

 Feature List - Features will be listed within the body of the dialog.
-Double-click within an attribute to alter the information inside of it.
-You can click within a column label to re-organize the features in ascending or descending alphabetical/numerical order.
+Double click within an attribute to alter the information inside of it.
+You can click within a column label to re-organize the features in ascending or descending alphanumerical order.

 Bidirectional Selection - With the Feature Analyst dialog open, selecting a field will highlight that field both within the dialog and within the map view.